Close

 • Tips for the staff.
 (Tips are completely optional and not obligatory but greatly appreciated).

-• 01 extra porter (up to 14 kg) to help with personal belongings including sleeping bag/mat- $200.
-(The extra porter can be shared between 2 persons).
+• 01 extra porter (up to 7 kg) to help with personal belongings including sleeping bag/mat- $90 USD.

 WHAT TO PACK